 When there is widespread damage to homes in an area, this will attract out-of-town contractors who may not have your best interests at heart.
 This is a serious issue and one where there could be extreme repercussions as they mend, fix and patch roofs too quickly and not ensure the quality of work.

-Also there is a legal issue involved: Only you, an attorney or a public adjuster are allowed by law to negotiate a claim on your behalf.
+Also, there is a legal issue involved: Only you, an attorney, or a public adjuster are allowed by law to negotiate a claim on your behalf.
 If your contract does, he’s breaking the law.
-It happens everyday with the insurance carriers condoning it and that is because one reason…they pay less in the end.
+It happens every day with the insurance carriers condoning it and that is because of one reason…they pay less in the end.

 YPA Public Adjusters will provide a free analysis and on-site inspection to determine if hail has damaged your property and let you know if it makes sense to file a property damage insurance claim.
 If you choose to file a claim, we can assist in providing expertise in handling hundreds of prior hail losses, the capacity to review the damage with your carrier, provide an estimate of the repair costs and negotiate the claim on your behalf.
 Then armed with that funding, you negotiate with a contractor to perform the work.